Canal Waterfront Park in Port Alberni is under a water advisory due to high bacterial counts.

 The city conducts monthly water testing at the Canal Waterfront Park beach access point as well as other water accesses.
 Results are regularly sent to Island Health.
 When readings are elevated, testing happens more frequently.

 Darling said a clear sample was recorded on Tuesday, June 8, and another sample taken on Wednesday, June 9 has been submitted for inspection.
-Results are expected Thursday or Friday.
+Results had not been posted by June 14, nor had the Island Health website been updated.

-“We don’t know the source (of bacteria),” she said Wednesday evening.
+“We don’t know the source (of bacteria),” she said late Wednesday, June 9.
 “We do tests at multiple sites.
 The other sites were far below the average (acceptable) level.”

 The beach at Canal Waterfront Park has been the subject of advisories for the past two years.